voxel-wiki/voxel-wiki.github.io/content/wiki/persistence/index.md

 > Anything that can go wrong, will go wrong.

-...so we'll have to *somehow* persist our voxel volumes, no matter what, in a way that let's us restore/hydrate the data into a usable state.
+...so we'll have to, somehow, **persist** our voxel volumes, no matter what, in a way that let's us load and restore/hydrate data back into a usable state.

 ## Versioning

-First off: **Versioning** data is a **must**, as not doing will inevitably lead to backwards- & forwards-compatibility issues, which are supremely annoying to fix.
+First off: **Versioning** data is a ***must***, since not doing so will inevitably lead to backwards- & forwards-compatibility issues which, without versioning information, are supremely annoying to fix.

-As luck would have it, the simplest way to version data is to attach a version number, that is incremented with every set of changes to the data structure, layout, format, etc. etc. ...
+As luck would have it, the simplest way to version data is to attach a **version number**, that is incremented with every set of changes to the data structure, layout, format, etc. etc. ...

 For example, when serializing camera/player-data as, say, a bunch of JSON,